codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 %}

 If the Argo CD application is not synced to a Git Source:
-* The hierarchy is not correctly rendered in the GitOps Apps dashboard, even if the Argo CD application is part of an application set.
+* The hierarchy is not correctly displayed in the GitOps Apps dashboard, even if the Argo CD application is part of an application set.
 * You cannot modify the application's settings nor delete the application in Codefresh.
-These options are disabled in the UI with a notification that "there was an issue with the application's Git Source."
+The UI displays a notification that "there was an issue with the application's Git Source."

    {% include
 	image.html